inkVerb/syb/README.md

 II.
 By referring to the "SYB Code" in my work, I am including the fundamental ideas, implications, and applications of these concepts of the SYB Code in the remainder of my work, whether in code, writing, speech, or any cooperative effort.
 Therefore, it is prerequisite that this "SYB Code" be reviewed, understood, and agreed to as being part of said work it was referred to in.

 III.
 Identifyability of Color: I believe the following about color...
 1. Color is identifyable.
-I mean nothing biggotous by identifying a color by a name that helps to recognize a color nor by holding an understanding of color as explained here in this SYB Code.
+I mean nothing bigotous by identifying a color by a name that helps to recognize a color nor by holding an understanding of color as explained here in this SYB Code.
 2. Color is unique.
 In the R-G-B color spectrum, for example, red is other than blue or green.
 3. Color is combinable.
 Color can include "SYB".
 For example, "cyan" (#00FFFF) is blue and green, even though blue is not green and green is not blue.
 4. Color is distinct. #FF00FF cannot be #FFFF00.
 Retaining this distinction is necessary to preserve and enjoy the beauty of colors.
 This is least of all "limiting" and most of all "empowering".